hualcosa/AWS-Machine-Learning-Engineer-Project1/project-report.md

 ### What was the top ranked model that performed?
 The best performing model was WeightedEnsemble_L3.
 As the name suggest, it is an ensemble method, which generates predictions through an weigthed average of the predictions of L2(layer 2) models.
-It achieved an RMSE of 28.912493.
+It achieved a public score of 0.46467.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?